 I have decided to move from 1Password (for which I pay a yearly subscription) to iOS native Passwords before the year is over.
 The ability to share passwords with family tilted me over.
 I will not wait for Passwords to become an app of its own—though I am sure that’s coming—because I don’t think that should hold me back now.

 I might be getting old and, as such, be “old school” now, but a company like Unity shouldn’t be apologising on X. They have a company’s website, they should put their apology there.

 Ah, crap, as soon as I hit send I found their blog with an “Editor’s note (Sept.
-17, 2023)”, that is a verbatim of what they posted on X. I don’t know why news outlets do not link there instead.
+17, 2023)”, that is a verbatim of what they posted on X.

 We have heard you.
 We apologize for the confusion and angst the runtime fee policy we announced on Tuesday caused.
 We are listening, talking to our team members, community, customers, and partners, and will be making changes to the policy.
 We will share an update in a couple of days.
 Thank you for your honest and critical feedback.

 I don’t know why news outlets did not link there instead of referring to the X “xeet” (how do they call those things these days?).

 Another update, this time from Marc Whitten, lead of Unity Create: